Stacked glass payment cards with a yen symbol, torii gate silhouette, and cherry blossom

 Tax Treatment of Card Rewards in Japan

 Japan taxes crypto gains as miscellaneous income (zatsu shotoku), not capital gains.
-This classification is the core problem: miscellaneous income is added to your salary and taxed at your marginal rate.
+The National Tax Agency's guidance makes that classification the core problem: miscellaneous income is added to your salary and taxed at your marginal rate.
 Combined national tax (shotoku-zei) and local residential tax (jumin-zei) rates range from 15% to 55% for high earners.

 Example: You earn JPY 8,000,000/year as a software engineer and realize JPY 400,000 in crypto gains from card spending.
 The gains stack on top of your salary, pushing total income to JPY 8,400,000.
 At this bracket the marginal rate is approximately 33% (national 23% + local 10%), costing JPY 132,000 in tax on the crypto gains alone.
 That is JPY 132,000 in tax on what might have been routine grocery and restaurant spending.